Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

-$\bullet$ \textbf{Generative Adversarial Network.} GAN-based approaches~\cite{zhao2022thin,jain2023vgflow,zhou2022cross} aim to train a model to generate images whose conditional distribution resembles the target domain, thus transferring information from reference images to target images.
+$\bullet$ \textbf{Generative Adversarial Network.} GAN-based approaches~\cite{zhao2022thin,zhou2022cross} aim to train a model to generate images whose conditional distribution resembles the target domain, thus transferring information from reference images to target images.
 CASD~\cite{zhou2022cross} is based on a style distribution module using a cross-attention mechanism, facilitating pose transfer between source semantic styles and target poses.
-VGFlow~\cite{jain2023vgflow} introduces a visibility-guided flow module to preserve texture and perform style manipulation concurrently.
 However, existing methods still rely considerably on training samples, and exhibit decreased performance when dealing with actions in rare poses.

 $\bullet$ \textbf{Diffusion-based.} The task of body animation using diffusion models aims to utilize diffusion processes to generate the propagation and interaction of movements between body parts based on a reference source.
-This approach~\cite{wang2023leo,ma2023follow,hu2023animate} represents a current hot topic in research and implementation.
+This approach~\cite{wang2023leo,ma2023follow} represents a current hot topic in research and implementation.
 LEO~\cite{wang2023leo} focuses on the spatiotemporal continuity between generated actions, employing the Latent Motion Diffusion Model to represent motion as a series of flow graphs during the generation process.
-Animate Anyone~\cite{hu2023animate} harnesses the powerful generation capabilities of stable diffusion models combined with attention mechanisms to generate high-quality character animation video.

-\subsubsection{Makeup Transfer}
+\subsubsection{\textbf{Makeup Transfer}}